Lambda-ABF: Simplified, Portable, Accurate and Cost-effective Alchemical Free Energy Computations: Numerical results

 We validated lambda-ABF simulations of fixed-charge CHARMM models in the NAMD package~\cite{phillips2020scalable}.
 The chosen test case is phenol binding to the engineered binding site in the L99A/M102H mutant T4 lysozyme.
-The simulation system was identical to that of previous works~\cite{ebrahimi2022symmetry, santiago2022computing}.
+The simulation system was identical to that of previous works~\cite{ebrahimi2022symmetry, santiago2023computing}.
+See Supporting information for details.